 6 ANCSA Corporations – AFS retains fiscal and joint jurisdictional responsibility for ANCSA Corporation lands in USFS Protection although there is no mechanism for funds exchange between BLM and USFS.

 7 Other Federal and Department of Defense Agencies U.S. Army Garrison Alaska (USAG Alaska) manages some lands in conjunction with the Bureau of Land Management.
 The AFS Military FMO works with USAG Alaska and BLM to determine Jurisdictional Agency for fires on these lands.
 As of March 2020, the only suppression agreement with the Army in Alaska is the a memorandum of agreement and annual operating plan between BLM Alaska and the U.S. Army Garrison Fort Wainwright which specifies joint BLM/Army responsibilities for fire management on the Yukon and Donnelly training ranges.
 There are no arrangements in place for other federal and military lands in Alaska, including the Fort Greely Missile Defense site.
-A 2020 agreement between Alaska DNR and the U.S. Air Force Joint-Base Elmendorf-Richardson describes fire management roles and responsibilities for fires occurring on the base.
+An agreement between Alaska DNR and the U.S. Air Force Joint-Base Elmendorf-Richardson describes fire management roles and responsibilities for fires occurring on the base.

 8 USFS- This authority may be retained at the Regional Forester level.

+Initial strategies will conform to response direction in the AIWFMP unless otherwise agreed to by Protecting and Jurisdictional Agencies.
+Strategic direction for non-standard responses and other fires requiring a WFDSS decision will be documented in the decision.
+See Section 5: Decision Process.

+WFDSS decisions document objectives and requirements, fiscal estimates, and a course of action for an incident.
+The decision-making process requires a collaborative effort by all of the agencies responsible for these components:

+Jurisdictional Agency(ies) are responsible for identifying values of concern, strategic objectives and management requirements based on their unique land and resource management priorities.

+The Fiscally Responsible Agency (AFS has fiscal approval authority for non-BLM DOI lands, Alaska Native Corporation lands, and Native Allotments) is responsible for providing cost oversight and direction.

+The Protecting Agency is responsible for developing an implementable, fiscally responsible course of action that meets objectives and complies with management requirements.

+All Jurisdictional Agencies within the Planning Area (see Table 4: Jurisdictional Agencies based on Ownership/Land Status) will be given the opportunity to participate in the decision process and approve the decision.
+In addition, the Fiscally Responsible Agency, and the Protecting Agency as described in Chapter 2 and Chapter 11 of the Interagency Standards for Fire and Fire Aviation Operations and in Table 5: Alaska WFDSS Approval Authorities of this Operating Plan will be given the opportunity to participate in the decision process and approve the decision.

+The Protecting Agency will develop and implement incident tactics based on verbal approval from the Jurisdictional Agency FMO(s) or Agency Administrator(s) while WFDSS approvals are being finalized.

 Communication